 NAME OF PROJECT:

 DIVISION NUMBER AND NAME:

-This is to certify that the attached marked-up design prints were marked as the items were installed at the site during construction, and that these prints represent as accurate "As-Builts" record of the work as actually installed.
-One copy will be turned over to the Owner at the instruction in Operation Conference.
-The duplicate copy is for the Engineer's files.
+This is to certify that the attached marked-up design prints were marked as the it during construction, and that these prints represent as accurate "As-Builts" record nstalled.
+One copy will be turned over to the Owner at the instruction in Operation operation of the Engineer's files. d of the work as actually

 Name Of General Contractor

 BY: Authorized Signature And Title

+Date

 Name Of Subcontractor

 BY: Authorized Signature And Title

+Date